BINF-6310L-8310L-Spring25/Problem_Set_02_Distributions/README.md

 Using the Chi-Squared function in R report the following things

-Chi-Squared Value at which 95% and 99% of values are below that value for
+Chi-Squared Value at which 95% of values are below this threshold for

 - 2 Degrees of Freedom
 - 6 Degrees of Freedom